pdpipe/pdpipe/README.rst

 Some pipeline stages can be fitted, meaning that some transformation parameters are set the first time a dataframe is piped through the stage, while later applications of the stage use these now-set parameters without changing them; the ``Encode`` stage is a good example.

 If you want to re-fit an already fitted pipeline stage use the ``fit_transform`` method to re-fit the stage to a new dataframe.
-Notice that for an unfitted stage ``apply`` and ``fit_transform`` are equivalent, and only later calls to apply will ``transform`` input dataframes without refitting the sgtage.
+Notice that for an unfitted stage ``apply`` and ``fit_transform`` are equivalent, and only later calls to apply will ``transform`` input dataframes without refitting the stage.

 Finally, ``apply`` and ``fit_transform`` are of course equivalent for non-fittable pipeline stages.